 You should also make sure your policy covers the specific type of surgery you need as many only include vaginal or abdominal hysterectomies.
 Make sure you do this well in advance of surgery, or you put yourself at risk of paying for everything.

 Unless you have no gap, there will be some out of pocket expenses for a hysterectomy which are likely to be around $500, depending on your cover.
 Because you have a lot more control with private healthcare, you can really lower costs.
 The amount really depends on the decisions you make, from your excess to your choice of hospital and doctor.
 If you do your research beforehand, you're guaranteed to get the best value for your money with private healthcare.

 What do different insurers offer for a hysterectomy?

 Below are some examples from Finder that cover gynaecological procedures including hysterectomy.
-All quotes are based on a singles hospital policy in Sydney, NSW.
+All quotes are based on a singles hospital policy with $500 excess living in Sydney, NSW.
 If you've never had health insurance before, you will have to wait 12 months before you can claim.
 But if you're switching, you won't have to serve the same waiting period twice.